 Here are five simple ways to become a more aware and welfare-conscious consumer when shopping for your family’s groceries – step to a healthier living as well.

-Eating foods in season means that you’re able to buy from a more local economy and avoid having your food ship from other countries.
+Eating foods in season means that you’re able to buy from a more local economy and avoid having your food shipped from other countries.
 This means fresher foods picked at peak ripeness too!

-CSA’s and local farmers’ markets help support local, often smaller scale, farmers, and ranchers who are producing outside of the traditional factory-farm system.
-If you aren’t sure where to start, visit your local farmers’ market and start asking some question – the guide found HERE will get you started.
+CSAs and local farmers’ markets help support local, often smaller-scale, farmers, and ranchers who are producing outside of the traditional factory-farm system.
+If you aren’t sure where to start, visit your local farmers’ market and start asking some questions – the guide found HERE will get you started.

 We all know local food tastes much better since it is so much fresher!
-I love to shop local.
+I love to shop locally.

 Conquer Labeling Confusion